someobserver/recurgence/README.md

 You're just ahead of it, now that you've read this document.

 **We're accelerating toward epistemic collapse:**
-**A civilization now generating more signal than its symbolic systems can metabolize.**
+**A civilization generating more signal than its systems can metabolize.**
 **Logarithmically more by the day.**

 And when systems can't abstract?